Day by Day (EP): Controversies

 In June 2019, Vietnamese singer Quang Ha was accused of plagiarism after netizens noticed similarities between his newest single "Everyone Will Change" and "Day by Day"'s intro.
 On July 4, the musician held a press conference in which he admitted that the two songs did sound identical at the beginning.
 He later apologized for not being aware of international music and not noticing the similarities.

 Commercial performance

 "Day by Day" reached number two on the weekly Gaon Digital Chart and the K-pop Hot 100.
 The song ranked among the best-selling singles of the year with nearly 2,150,000 downloads sold in South Korea by the end of 2012.
 "Sexy Love" peaked at number three on the Billboard Korea Hot 100 Songs chart and sold nearly 1,550,000 downloads in 2012.
 The Japanese version of "Day by Day" peaked at 16 on Billboard Japan Hot 100.

 Track listing

-Note: Love All is only included on the physical release.
+Note: "Day and Night (Love All)" is only included on the physical release.